RIAEvangelist/vanilla-test/readme.md

 These basic examples should be enough to get you started testing right away.

+To prepare the browser and node example folder, first run `npm run emulate`.
+This will make an emulated install with dependancies in the appropriate directories.
+We need to emulate an actual install for relative paths to work from inside the module itself, as if it was installed in a project on a server somewhere.

 ```js
 //import with relative paths to shim for browser
 //this way the same code will work on the web as it does in node